 More recently, Apache Indians painted pictures at the entrance.
 And evidence of one of their cooking areas was found beside a nearby path.

-Around 1900, a teenage cowboy named James Larkin White began to explore the cave.
+Around nineteen hundred, a teenage cowboy named James Larkin White began to explore the cave.

-Jim White told his story in the 1932 book "The Discovery and History of Carlsbad Caverns."
+Jim White told his story in the nineteen thirty-two book "The Discovery and History of Carlsbad Caverns."
 Here is a reading of his description of his first sight of the bats and the big cave:

 "I worked my way through the rocks and brush until I found myself gazing into the biggest and blackest hole I had ever seen, out of which the bats seemed literally to boil …